np.where Python Function | Quick Tips for Numpy

 # (array([2, 3]),)

 In this example, we use np.where with a complex condition to find the indices of elements in ‘arr’ that are greater than 2 and less than 5.
 The & operator is used to combine the two conditions into one.
-This allows us to use np.where with complex conditions, making it an even more powerful tool for array manipulation.
+This allows us to use np.where with multiple conditions, making it an even more powerful tool for array manipulation.

 To fully understand the power of np.where, it’s essential to grasp the basics of NumPy arrays.
 NumPy arrays are multi-dimensional array objects that provide a fast and efficient way to store and manipulate data in Python.